Lung cancer risks and causes

 The following factors may help to protect against lung cancer.

 Researchers have recently been looking into links between vitamins and lung cancer.
 Fresh fruit and vegetables may help to prevent cancer because they contain chemicals that can prevent cell damage.
 The antioxidant vitamins A, C and E were thought to help reduce the risk of lung cancer, but the evidence for this is not clear.
 But there is now evidence that flavonoids, found in many fruits and vegetables, could help to reduce lung cancer risk.
 More research is being carried out to help unpick which particular nutrients in fruit and veg help the most.

 Changing your diet won't reduce your risk of lung cancer much if you carry on smoking.
 The most important thing by far is to stop smoking.

 Researchers have looked into whether taking extra vitamin E and beta carotene may help stop smokers getting lung cancer.
 The body uses beta carotene to make vitamin A. Early results suggest that vitamin supplements do not help to prevent lung cancer.
 They may even be harmful in smokers or people who have been exposed to asbestos in the past.
 Another similar substance to beta carotene, called beta cryptoxanthin, is found in fruits such as oranges and mangoes.
 It may lower lung cancer risk, but we don't know how it affects smokers yet.

-In 2010, a review of the randomised trials looking into whether aspirin can protect people from a number of health conditions found that taking aspirin everyday for at least 5 years reduced the risk of dying from lung cancer.
-You should not take aspirin regularly without checking with your doctor first though.
+You should not take aspirin regularly without checking with your doctor first.
 Drugs like aspirin can damage the lining of your stomach and may cause bleeding.